MCP HubMCP Hub

 • Error handling and security best practices

-• Advanced topics like sampling and multi-server connections
+• Advanced topics: sampling, multi-server connections

 • Core server architecture